msantos/epcap_compile/README.md

 directly, any bugs in pcap\_compile() may cause the Erlang VM to crash.
 Do not use filters from untrusted sources.

+Also note very large filters may block the scheduler.
+For example:

+    epcap_compile:compile(string:copies("ip and ", 50000) ++ "ip").

 ## REQUIREMENTS